 Chrontendo is a series on the internet that begun in 2008 and still runs today.
 The series is mainly dedicated towards 1 man that calls himself Dr. Sparkle who plays every single official game released on the NES/Famicom in chronological order.

-game in chronological order and Chronturbo which is where he reviews all the games for the Turbografx16
+game in chronological order, and Chronturbo, where he reviews all the games for the Turbografx16

-- Accentuate the Negative: He does this a lot in Chronsega.
-To the point where he doesn't want to make any more negative commentary about Sega in Chrontendo episode 20 when he covered Phantasy Zone for the NES.
+- Accentuate the Negative: He does this a lot in Chronsega, to the point where he didn't want to say anything negative about Sega in Chrontendo episode 20 when he covered Phantasy Zone for the NES.

 - Broke the Rating Scale: He did this in Chrontendo episode 12.
 When the time arrived to review Super Monkey Daibouken, he turned the colouring negative and played the music reversed.